VijayArther/Spinner_python/README.md

 # Spinner_python
-Basic Project using python to learn and develop my skills
+Basic Project using Python to learn and develop my Skills.